Markets flat as China hits the US where it hurts

 Lulu -uh oh

 The internet can find the lighter side of things in any dark moment.
 When tariffs were being slapped on absolutely everyone we were gifted memes of penguin outrage.
-Now it is China’s turn over on Owen’s favourite platform, TikTok.
-Chinese influencers are exposing the secrets of where all your favourite brands make their luxury goods.
+Now it is China’s turn.
+Over on Owen’s favourite platform, TikTok.
+Chinese influencers are exposing the secrets of where all of your favourite brands make their luxury goods.

-In an unexpected twist in the trade war, Chinese influencers are telling US citizens and world how they can buy luxury goods from brands like Lululemon Athletica Inc (NASDAQ:LULU), Nike Inc (NYSE:NKE), Hermes and others direct from the outlets that make them.
+In an unexpected twist in the trade war, Chinese influencers are telling US citizens, and the world, how they can buy luxury goods from brands like Lululemon Athletica Inc (NASDAQ:LULU), Nike Inc (NYSE:NKE), Hermes and others, direct from the outlets that make them.

-The videos suggest the majority of luxury items saying they are hand made in Italy are actually made incredibly cheaply in China.
+The videos suggest the majority of luxury items, which say they are handmade in Italy, are actually made incredibly cheaply in China.
 They suggest American consumers can buy the exact same items without the label and save, in some cases, thousands.
-One video showed a Hermes bag which would retail for $US30,000 selling for just $1,200.
+One video showed a Hermes bag, which would retail for $US30,000, selling for just $1,200.
 Even after the 125% tariff on these imports the American consumer is saving significantly by avoiding the brands mark up.

-Quite an ironic twist of fate for Lululemon, who’s founder infamously said the name of the brand is meaningless and called it such so it would sound exotic and “difficult to say” so for Asian consumers.
+I think this is quite an ironic twist of fate for Lululemon, who’s founder infamously said the name of the brand is meaningless.
+It is called Lululemon so it would sound exotic and “difficult to say” for Asian consumers.

 A reminder to zoom out